netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>namespace</b></td>
         <td>string</td>
         <td>
           Namespace of the config map or secret containing certificates.
-If omitted, assumes the same namespace as where NetObserv is deployed.
-If the namespace is different, the config map or the secret will be copied so that it can be mounted as required.<br/>
+If omitted, the default is to use the same namespace as where NetObserv is deployed.
+If the namespace is different, the config map or the secret is copied so that it can be mounted as required.<br/>
           <br/>
             <i>Default</i>: <br/>
         </td>